-• Is there anything in the physical layout of the residence (both inside and outdoors) that limits resident independence?

-Is there anything I can do to change things?
+- Is there anything in the physical layout of the residence (both inside and outdoors) that limits resident independence? - Is there anything I can do to change things?

-- If your dining room is too far away for the residents to walk there on their own, consider small eating areas near resident rooms or having activities, such as walking clubs, designed to help residents begin walking to the dining area at mealtime. - If your floors are not non-glare and non-slip, consider replacing or changing their maintenance. - If you don't have handrails outside the residence to encourage residents to go outside, consider putting them up. - If your residence is not well lighted inside and out, make changes.
+- If your dining room is too far away for the residents to walk to on their own, consider small eating areas near resident rooms or developing activities, such as walking clubs, designed to help residents begin walking to the dining area at mealtime. - If your floors are not non-glare and non-slip, consider replacing or changing their maintenance. - If you don't have handrails outside the residence to encourage residents to go outside, consider installing them. - If your residence is not well-lit, make changes.